Henry Louis Baugher: Career

-In 1831, Baugher became a teacher of classical studies at the Gettysburg Gymnasium, which was then under the Seminary.
-The Gymnasium became Pennsylvania College (now Gettysburg College) in 1832.
+In 1831, Baugher became a teacher of classical studies at Gettysburg Gymnasium, which was then under the seminary.
+The gymnasium became Pennsylvania College, now Gettysburg College, in 1832.
 Baugher was selected as professor of Greek and the Belles Lettres.
 He served in this position for 18 years, and also served as the Secretary for the Faculty of the college.
 He was ordained a Lutheran pastor in 1833.
 His brother, Isaac, became a college trustee in 1844 and gave the college its first bequest.

 In 1848, Henry Baugher received an honorary doctorate of divinity from his alma mater.
 After College President Charles P. Krauth resigned his position in 1850, the Board of Trustees unanimously voted Baugher the second president of Pennsylvania College and later decided to build a home for him and his family.
 After initially rejecting the position, he accepted and assumed his duties in October of the same year, not to relinquish them until his death in 1868.